Zulu-Inuoe/jzon/README.md

 * *allow-comments* - a `boolean`
 * *allow-trailing-comma* - a `boolean`
 * *max-string-length* - a positive `integer`
-* *key-fn* - a designator for a function of one argument, or nil
+* *key-fn* - a designator for a function of one argument, or a boolean

 *value* - a `jzon:parser`